ParkerChoc/Linked-List-Implementation/Readme.txt

     Some algorithms were insipred by outside sources, however all of the work is mine and I have done my best to comment my thought process through the sorting algorithms and prime number function.

-    As can be expeced I suppose, my work is simmilar to online sources, however this seems like a sort of natural conclusion as I have built the algorithms to be as efficinet as I can.